 For clarity, I think I will write this only once.

 I do not write confessional poetry, and I do not write things down as a form of therapy.
-I write because I have something unique to say in a unique sort of way, a way that I think is universal in an analogous manner, not as any sort of literal telling of the truth.
-I trowel spackle onto pages with a straight edged blade, I don’t paint aging widows with a brush.
+I write because I have something unique to say in a unique sort of way, a way that I think is universal in an analogous manner, not as any sort of literal or digital telling of the truth.
+I trowel spackle onto pages with a edged blade, I don’t paint aging widows with a brush.

 (My soul has been psychedelicized, but this shit’s not about me.)